jimrutherford/bc-ios-developers/README.md

 ### How do I join?

 The Slack is invitation-only, but invitations are freely granted.
-You can request one from any existing member or by emailing jim@taptonics.com.
-If you are already a member, you can use a slash command to invite other users, eg: `/requestinvite name@email.com` and and admin will handle the request!
+You can request one from any existing member or by emailing `jim@taptonics.com`.

 ### Why does this exist?